scalajs-io/nodejs/README.md

 <a name="Express"></a>
 ## Express.js

-The following is a simple Hello World app in Node and Express using JavaScript.
+The following is a simple Hello World app in Node and Express using JavaScript:

 ```javascript
 var express = require('express');